nyangkosense/xp12camera/README.md

 ![20250701203427_1](https://github.com/user-attachments/assets/d574a85c-31c4-4cac-a477-649f901ee918)

 Realistic military-style FLIR camera simulation with belly-mounted positioning, optical zoom, thermal overlay effects, and targeting systems.
+This Repo contains a lua script (FLIR_HUD.lua) which dislpays the white text with the Data on screen.
+This script can easily be enhanced or modified in arbitrary ways - green text, no text, more info etc. This does not affect the actual Plugin, as it is basically just an overlay "HUD".

 Features
 --------